yiranni/ml/ML_assignment_3/option_2/README.md

-# starter code and guidance for ML assignment 3
+# starter code and guidance for ML assignment 3, option 2

 ## Due dates:

-* Iteration 1: April 23
+* Iteration 1: April 21, 11pm
-* Iteration 2: April 30
-* Final: May 7
+* Final: May 5, 11pm

 ## Assignment description

 You are going to use [KMeans](http://scikit-learn.org/stable/modules/generated/sklearn.cluster.KMeans.html) to cluster a set of images **on their metadata.** The measure of success is subjective; you know you have chosen the right features and number of clusters when the images in each cluster "seem" like they belong together.
-[Big Bird knows a thing or two about this](https://www.youtube.com/watch?v=ueZ6tvqhk8U).

 #### The images